It's Time To Focus On The Long Run With Jefferies Financial Group Inc. (JEF) stock - The Dwinnex

 Ratios:

-Our analysis of JEF’s different ratios will help us gain a deeper understanding of the company.
+For a better understanding of JEF, let’s look at its different ratios.
 In the meantime, Its Debt-to-Equity ratio is 3.11 whereas as Long-Term Debt/Eq ratio is at 1.06.

 Upgrades & Downgrades